Rumination—What Is It and How Does it Affect Me?

 - Letting go of unhealthy or unattainable goals and developing multiple sources of self-esteem.

 Rumination doesn’t have to be a bad thing, but when it turns into a negative thought cycle, it needs to be broken up.
 Work on finding a method of distraction that works for you and practice formulating a plan, sticking to it, and refocusing your attention.
-Call Disorders.org at 800-598-5053 to talk with someone about receiving the support you need to change your thinking patterns.
+Call Disorders.org at 800-598-5053 (Who Answers?) to talk with someone about receiving the support you need to change your thinking patterns.